spike/CompetitiveProgramming/resources/README.md

 It contains a variety of difficult problems.
 It also has a test suite you can git clone and directly load into your IDE.
 You do not need to buy the book to download the test suite. https://elementsofprogramminginterviews.com/

+And unlike "Cracking the Code Interview", the EPI book is much more reader-friendly, because it gives you the solution right after each problem, so you don't have to flip the book to the end each time looking for the solution or the pattern.

 ### Tools I use for Our Algorithms Meetup

 Leetcode Video Solutions - Watch free LeetCode video solutions on the Leetcode problem page itself.